dangeroustech/StreamDL/README.md

 Otherwise, just rename it to `docker-compose.yml` and run `docker-compose up -d`.

-Logs are piped to stdout by default so that `docker-compose logs` works. *If you know what you're doing, you can change this value in `entrypoint.sh`.
-Make sure to rebuild the container with `docker-compose build` after editing this.*
+Logs are piped to stdout by default so that `docker-compose logs` works.
+*If you know what you're doing, you can change this value in `entrypoint.sh`.*
+*Make sure to rebuild the container with `docker-compose build` after editing this.*

 ### Bare Metal

-- Python 3.7 or newer
+- Python 3.8 or newer
 - ffmpeg
 - poetry (`pip install poetry` *or* `pip3 install poetry` *depending on your system*)

-*This example assumes `python --version` returns something above Python 3.8 and you have made a config.yml file based on the `config.yml.example` provided in the repo.*
+#### Example Run

+- `user@box$: git clone https://github.com/dangeroustech/streamdl && cd streamdl`
-- `poetry install`
+- `user@box$: poetry install`

-- `poetry run python streamdl.py -c config.yml -r 5`
+- `user@box$: poetry run python streamdl.py -c config.yml -r 5`

 ## Config File